sakshisemalti/ai-devops-agent/README.md

 # 🚀 AI DevOps Agent – Autonomous DevOps Agent

-Ai DevOps Agent is an **AI-powered DevOps assistant** that connects to your GitHub repository, automatically **fixes broken code**, refactors it for style and quality, runs tests, and raises pull requests — all without manual intervention.
+Ai DevOps Agent is an **AI-powered DevOps assistant** that connects to your GitHub repository, automatically **fixes broken code**, refactors it for style and quality, runs tests, and raises pull requests, all without manual intervention.

-It combines **backend automation**, **AI reasoning**, and a **frontend dashboard** to deliver a futuristic developer workflow.
+It combines **backend automation**, **AI reasoning** and a **frontend dashboard** to deliver a futuristic developer workflow.

 ---